 School leadership; School Improvement; Leadership development; School supervision; school review; Educational accountability.

 Dr David Gurr (D.Ed.)
 David has a background in secondary teaching, educational psychology, school supervision, and research in educational leadership.
-His career in education spans nearly 30 years.
-He is a senior lecturer in educational leadership within the Melbourne Graduate School of Education at the University of Melbourne.
+His career in education spans over 37 years.
+He is an associate professor in educational leadership within the Melbourne Graduate School of Education at the University of Melbourne.

 He is a leading member of the International Successful School Principalship Project, which is a team of international researchers investigating successful school principalship in more than 20 countries, and the International School Leadership Development Network, recently formed to explore across more than 20 countries the preparation and development of school leaders.

-He has published extensively internationally and locally with 117 publications including four books, 27 book chapters, 39 journal articles, 25 professional articles, and 15 contract reports.
-His career measures of impact include a 'h' citation index of 14 and 'g' citation index of 21, placing him above the mean for Australian education professors ('h' index 10.6; 'g' index 19.6), and above ('h' index 12.1), or close ('g' index 24.8) to, the mean for Go8 professors, according to Albion (2012, Benchmarking citation measures among the Australian education professoriate, Australian Educational Researcher, 39(2). pp. 221-235).
+He has published extensively internationally and locally with 160 publications including four books (and one forthcoming), 32 book chapters, 51 journal articles, 29 professional articles, 25 conference publications, and 18 contract reports.
+His career measures of impact include a 'h' citation index of 24.
+Previous analysis of impact in 2013 placed him above the mean for Australian education professors, and above the mean for Go8 professors, according to Albion (2012, Benchmarking citation measures among the Australian education professoriate, Australian Educational Researcher, 39(2). pp. 221-235).

 In 2007 he was the co-editor with Professor Duignan for the ACEL/DEST book, Leading Australia's Schools.
 With a publication date of 2014, he was, in 2013, the co-editor with Chris Day of the Routledge book, Leading Schools Successfully: Stories from the Field.